odinuv/web/en/apv/articles/html/css.md

 to the third list and makes it yellow.
 Also notice that the rule applies only to the list itself (not the list items, their background is set by `ul li` rule), so the only yellow part is list itself.

-Then there is rule `ul.menu a:visited` which makes all visited links in the third list cyan colored.
+Then there is the rule `ul.menu a:visited` which makes all visited links in the third list cyan colored.
 The rule `li#special a:visited` makes the second link in the first list magenta colored because it is contained in an `li` with id `special`.
 It has higher specificity (using id instead of class), therefore it overrides the previous rule.
 To test the visited and unvisited links,